A fun, open and soulful journey through the high spirited energy of the Japanese taiko drum, blended with percussive sounds and festive song and dance

 YuNiOn takes people on a fun, open and soulful journey through the high spirited energy of the Japanese taiko drum, blended with percussive sounds and festive song and dance.

 While Graham and Masae were living in Japan in 2005, YuNiOn was formed, performing a number of concerts, corporate performances and workshops.
 Also, during this time, Graham and Masae composed a major work called Shifting Sand.
 This composition was then produced, directed and choreographed by Graham to form a theatre/music work of the same name for Sydney based ensemble, TaikOz.
-Masae and Graham have toured extensively, performing throughout Australia with Australia’s major Symphony Orchestras, toured to Thailand, Malaysia, Singapore, Hong Kong, China, Taiwan and America and performed and given workshops throughout Japan.
+Masae and Graham have toured extensively, performing throughout Australia with Australia’s major Symphony Orchestras, toured to Thailand, Malaysia, Singapore, Hong Kong, China, Taiwan, France and America and performed and given workshops throughout Japan.

 Masae Ikegawa was born in Kagawa, Shikoku, Japan and at age 5 she started playing taiko in a local kids group in Marugame city.